B2B Lead Generation Glossary

 Lead Velocity Rate (LVR)

 Lead Velocity Rate measures the month-over-month growth rate of qualified leads in your pipeline, calculated as qualified leads this month minus qualified leads last month, divided by qualified leads last month, times 100.
-LVR indicates pipeline momentum and growth trajectory better than static pipeline size.
+Static pipeline size tells you where you are.
+LVR tells you where you are heading.

 Related terms: